zchwang/OnionNet-2/README.md

-# RAbinding
+# OnionNet-2
-RAbinding is constructed based on convolutional neural network (CNN) to predict the protein-ligand binding affinity.
-One of the greatest advantages of RAbinding is that it can achieve higher accuracy at a lower computational cost.
-When taking CASF-2016 and CASF-2013 as benchmark, RAbinding shows strong scoring power.
+OnionNet-2 is constructed based on convolutional neural network (CNN) to predict the protein-ligand binding affinity.
+One of the greatest advantages of OnionNet-2 is that it can achieve higher accuracy at a lower computational cost.
+When taking CASF-2016 and CASF-2013 as benchmark, OnionNet-2 shows strong scoring power.

 <img src="tutorials/RAbinding.png">